Bira/octopus-carnival/_posts/2026-02-10-wir-dscc-hazards.md

   with them is harder.
 A blade trap that retracts into the wall is a good example.

-- **Obstacles** impede movement, both by their presence and with attacks whose riders slow the target down.
+- **Obstacles** impede movement, both by their presence and with attacks that slow the target down.
 They might block passage entirely or require characters to make tricky movement or puzzle-solving skill checks to pass.

 - **Warders** are alarm systems.
 They can have damaging attacks too, and will make them as soon as they detect intruders, but their main function is to warn